kevin-fabian/springboot-playground-totp/README.md

 # Spring Boot TOTP Demo

 This project is a demonstration of implementing Time-based One-Time Password (TOTP) authentication using Spring Boot.
-I've tested this with the Google Authenticator app.
+This demo app is tested with Google Authenticator only.

 ## Features